 Roar Writer Karen Ng interviews Devana Ng, the Co-Founder of green startup Invisible Company (formerly known as Distinctive Action).
 They discuss the brand’s mission, the plastic crisis, and individual responsibility.

 Plastic is the omnipresent reminder of our dedication to convenience over the environment.
 Wrappers, electronics, and flooring alike are all ingrained within our daily lives.
 Most glaringly, though, are the plastic bags that inhabit so much of the modern urban space.
-Through Distinctive Action, Co-Founders Devana Ng, Flavien Chaussegros and Jorge Torres seek to provide an alternative to plastic; one that is non-toxic, biodegradable, compostable, marine-safe and water-soluble.
+Through Invisible Company, Co-Founders Devana Ng, Flavien Chaussegros and Jorge Torres seek to provide an alternative to plastic; one that is non-toxic, biodegradable, compostable, marine-safe and water-soluble.

 “When we went to the mountains in Hong Kong, we found a lot of trash,” Ng explains.
 “We started to do ‘plogging’ [jogging whilst picking up litter on the way], but then we thought, how much could we help?
 The most important thing is to reduce the source – the manufacturing should change to some alternative, more sustainable packaging.”
 Across 2018 and 2019, Ng and her fellow Co-Founders embarked on a worldwide journey to find existing technology to develop.
 After visiting countries across Asia and Europe, they discovered the material used in their #INVISIBLEBAG product – polyvinyl alcohol, or PVA.